ADHD Support : Key Nutritional Insights for ADHD

 We explored the fascinating world of neurotransmitters and their impact on brain function.
 Here’s a glimpse of what we covered:

-The Calming Power of GABA: Jenny shed light on how this essential neurotransmitter can help reduce hyperactivity, promoting a sense of calm and focus.
+Jenny shed light on how this essential neurotransmitter can help reduce hyperactivity.
+GABA promotes a sense of calm and focus.

-Glutamate's Vital Role in Boosting Dopamine: We learned how glutamate is crucial for enhancing dopamine levels.
+We learned how glutamate is crucial for enhancing dopamine levels.
 Why is dopamine so important?
-It’s a key player in attention, focus, learning, and motivation – all vital for managing ADHD symptoms.
+It’s a key player in attention, focus, learning, and motivation—all vital for managing ADHD symptoms.

 A core theme was understanding the delicate balance of dopamine and its conversion to noradrenaline.
 Jenny highlighted how targeted lifestyle choices and dietary adaptations can naturally support this crucial equilibrium.
 The exciting part?
 Optimizing this balance through nutrition may even reduce the reliance on medication for some individuals.